ninlilizi/Nigiri/README.md

 # Community
-If you need some help, feel free to ask any questions in the [Discord](https://discord.gg/QQspUgm) on Unity forums.
+If you need some help, feel free to ask any questions in the [Discord](https://discord.gg/QQspUgm).
+A Unity Forum thread will also be available at a later time.

 # Licence
 All code contributions and inclusions are to the best of my knowledge, MIT.